 - Complete the product's or variant's properties.
-See also: Catalog entry properties.
-Optimizely Customized Commerce saves the item automatically but it is not available on the website until published.
+See Catalog entry properties.
+Optimizely Customized Commerce saves the item automatically, but it is only available on the website once published.

-Because variants belong to the lowest level in the product hierarchy, you cannot add sub-entries for them; you only can edit them.
+Because variants belong to the lowest level in the product hierarchy, you cannot add sub-entries for them.
+Instead, you only can edit them.

 The catalog tree does not display products or variants; only category nodes.
 Use the catalog item list to work with products and variants.

-To learn about other catalog entry tasks, such as editing, deleting, moving and so on, see Editing catalog entries
+To learn about other catalog entry tasks, such as editing, deleting, or moving, see Editing catalog entries

 Each catalog entry has a type.